FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/03_01_04_k8smanualinstall.md

 Please note that executing the script may take a few minutes.
-Once completed, you can expect to see two deployments with two Nginx pods up and running, demonstrating the application deployment and ready for test the auto-scaling capabilities of your Kubernetes cluster.
+Once completed, you can expect to see two deployments with two Nginx pods up and running, demonstrating the application deployment and ready for test the auto-scaling capabilities of your Kubernetes cluster. aften done the deployment, `exit` from master node back to az shell.

 #### prepare access kubernetes on **azure shell**